 Step 2.
 Develop Your Skills

 It doesn’t matter how good you’re as a creator, you still need to improve or develop your skills.
 Try to practice with brands you know and love.
 Let’s say you want to be a wannabe, for example.
-Try doing a little mockup to show off your skills.
+Try doing a little mockups to show off your skills.
 You can write a product description, social media post, and headline to promote a new shoe launch.

 You can continue to develop your skills in classes.
 Many online courses will introduce you to different types of content creation.
 Or reach out to other pro creators in your niche.
 Ask them for advice on how they developed their skills, or (if they’re open to it) look at your work and give feedback.